Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Theory and Methods

 The galaxy luminosity function $\phi (L) \d L$ represents the volume density of galaxies within a luminosity interval from $L$ to $L + \d L$.
 The luminosity function (hereafter denoted LF) is a crucial and fundamental statistic used to describe galaxy populations and their evolution.
 A fairly simple model of the number of galaxies in a luminosity interval is given by a classic Schechter function \citep{1976ApJ...203..297S}, in which the luminosity function scales as both a power law and exponentially:

 Here, $\phi^*$ is a normalization factor, $\alpha$ is a power law index, commonly called a faint-end slope, while $L^*$ represents a pivot luminosity --- a turning point at which the function starts to exponentially decrease from a power law.
-Since we are interested in the redshift $z$ scaling of the LF, the Schechter function can be expressed as:
+Since we are interested in the redshift, $z$, scaling of the LF, the Schechter function can be expressed as:

-Considering that it is often more convenient to work with magnitudes rather than luminosities due to their closer connection to observables , and using the connection between the luminosities and magnitudes $\phi (L) \d L = \Phi (M) \d M$ \citep{Longair:2008gba}, the standard representation of the Schechter LF in the absolute magnitude ($M$) space used in this work is:
+Considering that it is often more convenient to work with magnitudes rather than luminosities due to their closer connection to observables, and using the connection between the luminosities and magnitudes $\phi (L) \d L = \Phi (M) \d M$ \citep{Longair:2008gba}, the standard representation of the Schechter LF in the absolute magnitude ($M$) space used in this work is:

-with $M^*$ a characterstic magnitude (corresponding to the pivot luminosity).
-We have adopted the parametrisation of the LF parameters from \cite{Lin_1999} that allows for their redshift evolution:
+with $M^*(z)$ a characteristic magnitude (corresponding to the pivot luminosity).
+We have adopted the classic but still widely used parametrization of the LF parameters from \citet{Lin_1999} (see e.g. \citealt{Loveday_2011}, \citealt{farrow2015galaxy}, and \citealt{karademir2023measurement} for examples of usage).
+Under this choice, the redshift evolution of the Schechter parameters is given by:

-In this scheme, $Q$ represents a luminosity evolution parameter, describing a linear redshift evolution of characteristic absolute magnitude $M^*$.
+In this scheme, $Q$ is a scalar that represents a luminosity evolution parameter, describing a linear redshift evolution of characteristic absolute magnitude $M^*$.
 The faint-end slope parameter $\alpha$ is taken to be fixed in redshift in order for the LF shape to be constant.
-Lastly, $z_0$ is the fiducial redshift up to which the magnitudes are color corrected.
-The other important consequence of this choice is that in this case, the normalization factor $\phi^*$ represents the total galaxy number density $\rho = \int \phi (M) \d M$.
+Lastly, $z_0$ is a fixed pivot redshift.
+An important consequence of this choice is that in this case, the normalization factor $\phi^*(z)$ is closely related to the total galaxy number density $\rho = \int \phi (M) \d M$.
 This way, the scaling of the total number density of galaxies is regulated by the density evolution parameter $P$, as described in Eq. \ref{eq:lf_params}.
 Furthermore, the redshift evolution of the luminosity density $\rho_L = \int L \phi (M) \d M$ is then conveniently described by evolution parameters $P$ and $Q$: